 The primer, paint, and clear-coat finish create a capacitive connection to the vehicle, which becomes the ground plane.
-Placing a cloth or other protective material between the mag mount and the vehicle eliminates that capacitive connection, which means the antenna cannot operate properly.
+Placing a cloth or other protective material between the mag mount antenna and the vehicle eliminates that capacitive connection, which means the antenna cannot operate properly.

 In military applications, mag mount antennas give troops rapid antenna deployment with the ability to remove or reposition the antenna as battlefield conditions evolve.
-In addition, the mag mount attaches to vehicles and any other ferromagnetic surface, enabling troops multiple ways to communicate with their command.
+In addition, the mag mount antenna attaches to vehicles and any other ferromagnetic surface, enabling troops multiple ways to communicate with their command.

-Let’s scan the magnetic mount antennas from the Westward Sales antenna family.
+Let’s scan the mag mount antennas from the Westward Sales antenna family.
 First, we offer antennas designed for DSRC (Dedicated Short-Range Communications) — a wireless protocol that allows vehicles to communicate with each other and other road users directly, without involving cellular or other infrastructure.
 In the “autonomous vehicle” market, DSRC is an essential technology.
-The Mobile Mark MAG6-5900/1575 magnet mount antenna works with ITS (Intelligent Transportation Systems), Smart Highway, and Vehicle-to-Vehicle (V2V) in ITS trials.
+The Mobile Mark MAG6-5900/1575 mag mount antenna works with ITS (Intelligent Transportation Systems), Smart Highway, and Vehicle-to-Vehicle (V2V) in ITS trials.
 The antenna operates on the Dedicated Short-Range Communications band, with the frequency covering 5850 to 5930 MHz.
 Plus, this antenna tunes in GPS signals in the 1575 MHz band.

 No matter where you may be in the design phase or what your RF project requires, we suggest you obtain advice from a specialist before completing the project.
 Westward’s sales engineers are standing by to speed your search for the antenna best suited for your application.
-So speak with us today to find the magnetic mount antenna you need.
+So speak with us today to find the mag mount antenna you need.